AdobeDocs/federated-audience-composition.en/help/query/build-query.md

     >
     >Select a predefined filter from the Rule properties pane replaces the query that has been built in the canvas with the selected filter.

-When your query is ready, click the **[!UICONTROL Confirm]** button in the upper-right corner to save it.
+When your query is ready, select the **[!UICONTROL Confirm]** button in the upper-right corner to save it.

 You can modify your query at any time by opening it.
 Keep in mind that upon opening an existing query, it displays in a simplified view without the visiblity of  **+** buttons.
 To add new elements to the query, select a component or operator on the canvas to display the **+** buttons.